Space Exploration

 The condition in which the gravitational forces that act on a mass are greatly reduced.
 Almost zero gravity!

-The human body is use to living under a certain amount of gravity.
+The human body is used to living under a certain amount of gravity.
 If gravity changes the body will change too, the long-term difficulties of these changes must be explored before interplanetary travel should be attempted.

 • Bones expand and become brittle